-Students who are interested in other opportunities outside of the approved Penn State programs should consult with the SIA Academic Adviser to review their options.
+Students who are interested in other opportunities outside of the approved Penn State programs should consult with the Director of Academic Advising to review their options.

-Interested students who wish to study and/or intern abroad must first meet with SIA Academic Adviser and SIA Director of Career Services, respectively, prior to the application deadline to discuss SIA academic considerations, financial aid considerations, relevant course offerings, and internship options.
-Students will then also be required to schedule an appointment with the assigned Education Abroad adviser for the program to review course options, budget information, housing, visa information, and pre-departure orientation.
+Interested students who wish to study and/or intern abroad must first meet with the SIA Director of Academic Advising and the SIA Director of Career Services, respectively, prior to the application deadline to discuss SIA academic considerations, financial aid considerations, relevant course offerings, and internship options.
+Students are also encouraged to schedule an appointment with the assigned Education Abroad adviser for the program to review budget information, program dates, housing options, visa information, and pre-departure orientation.

 The Education Abroad office also has helpful resources that outline the various steps involved in studying abroad, from the program research and application phase, to the pre-departure preparation, orientation, and re-entry process back to Penn State.

 Application Process and Deadlines

 All students interested in participating in an education abroad program must submit an online application through Penn State Education Abroad by the appropriate deadline below.
 For many programs, the entire application process is online, though some programs may require paper document submission as well.
 To assist students with the process, view the detailed application instructions, including an explanation of how to request an electronic recommendation.

 DEADLINES: Fall semester: March 1 Spring semester: May 1 Summer semester: February 1